Skip to content

 └── 1911/ # example configs for building a portion of the UK in 1911

-configs/1911/ contains a flat set of YAML files for building a historical 1911 UK world.
+configs/1911/ is a separate world.
 Its structure and keys differ from configs/2021/; it is provided as an example and is not covered further in this guide.

 The rest of this section documents each file under configs/2021/.